Skip to main content

 You can earn Time on the Water staged badges when you take part in any of these activities:

 Please remember: You must be properly dressed and equipped for your activity and the weather conditions.
-Your leader will also need to make sure you’re following the activity rules in chapter nine of the Policy and Organisation Rules and the Activity Permit Scheme.
+Your leader will also need to make sure you’re following the activity rules in chapter nine of the Policy, Organisation and Rules (POR) and the Activity Permit Scheme.

 Free Paddlesport Instructor courses for adult volunteers